essdot/js-lessons/doc/prototypes.md

 ```

 Note:
 You can create an object that has no prototype, by passing `null` to `Object.create`.
 The resulting object will not have `Object.prototype` as its prototype, its prototype will be `null`.
-It won't have any properties, even the properties that objects normally have like `toString` and `hasOwnProperty`.
+It won't have any properties, because it has no properties of its own, and no prototype to inherit properties from.

 # Constructors